Deep Instance Segmentation with Automotive Radar Detection Points: Experiments and Results

-Table \ref{results} presents results of baseline and our two strategies without visual MLP enhancement.
-The performance of the SGPN based end-to-end instance segmentation improves $3\%$ by modifying its loss function from $l_2$ loss to BCE loss.
-However, such deep learning based end-to-end instance segmentation only outperforms the baseline with limited improvements, but its inference time increases.
-In contrast, the semantic segmentation based clustering strategy reaches the mCov at $82.21\%$ and mAP at $77.96\%$ without significantly increasing inference time, and further improvement can be obtained by adding a CSVs prediction branch to PointNet++ using CS and NIP loss to achieve $82.78\%$ mCov and $79.38\%$ mAP.
+Experiments on RadarScenes are performed to evaluate the effectiveness of the proposed strategies.
+The spatial coordinates, velocities (compensated) and RCS values are used as inputs, while mean coverage (mCov) and mean average precision (mAP) with the IoU threshold of $0.5$ (mAP$_{0.5}$) on original detection points are reported for final instance prediction.

-\begin{remark} It should be noted that both number of parameters and inference times for all models are given, and the inference time is defined as the average time cost when performing instance segmentation on test dataset using CPU. \end{remark}
+Table \ref{results} presents results of two existing methods and our strategy without visual MLP enhancement.
+It should be noted that both the number of parameters and inference time for all models are given, and the inference time is defined as the average time cost when performing instance segmentation on test dataset using a CPU.
+The performance of the SGPN-based end-to-end instance segmentation improves $3\%$ by modifying its loss function from $l_2$ loss to BCE loss.
+However, such deep learning-based end-to-end instance segmentation only outperforms the clustering-based classification method with limited improvements, but its inference time increases a lot.
+In contrast, the semantic segmentation-based clustering strategy reaches the mCov at $82.21\%$ and mAP at $77.96\%$ without significantly increasing inference time, and further improvement can be obtained by adding a CSVs prediction branch to PointNet++ using CS and NIP loss to achieve $82.78\%$ mCov and $79.38\%$ mAP, proving that our method is suitable for instance segmentation on sparse radar detection points.
+We notice that the mCov does not improve as much as the mAP when CSV head with CS\&NIP loss is applied.
+The phenomenon can be explained as follows: We observed that the predicted CSVs improve the performance significantly only in a small proportion of situations where the plain semantic segmentation based clustering cannot work well.
+Therefore, after shifting points by their predicted CSVs, the Coverage of a minority of instances increases, but the increment is limited for the mCov due to the average operation.
+However, the mAP can increase a lot because one main influencing factor is the number of True-Positive predictions, which could also be increased by shifting points toward the center of their instances and clustering the shifted points by DBSCAN.